JuryM87/Active-Directory-Using-Azure-VM-/README.md

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>

-Welcome back!
 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />

+<h2>What is Active Directory?</h2>

+Sofeware built and maintained by Microsoft.
+Centrally manage thousands of user accounts in a single place such as accounts, passwords, permissions etc. It allows you to manage devices and provides a way to control access to resources on a large scale.

 <h2>Environments and Technologies Used</h2>